CommodoreAmiga/Nanoquake-windows-starter/README.md

 __Changelog:__

-- Notify if new Nanoquake version is available in GitHub
+- Check if new Nanoquake version is available on GitHub, with option to download and install it
-- Option to download demo files
+- Option to download and install demo files

 __Installation:__